openshift-homeroom/lab-workshop-content/workshop/content/finish.md

 Alternatively, if you need to deploy a workshop for multiple users, you need to use the workshop spawner found at:

 * https://github.com/openshift-labs/workshop-spawner

+Now that you have gone through this workshop, you can delete the pages under `workshop/content/exercises` and `workshop/slides` in your copy of this workshop, add your own pages, and setup meta data for page titles and navigation in pages to define the navigation path for users of your workshop.